 Take inventory.
 Don't just stick with the obvious, like people you talk to every day.
 Who are some niche leaders you've networked with over the past few years who could help you promote your blog?
 Most people are genuinely flattered if you remember something they put time and care into, so they'll be more than pleased to support you.

 Speaking of those influential people… don't forget to build your own reputation and credibility by meeting people in person.
 Arrange local meetups and other events with bloggers, fashion enthusiasts, and media representatives.
-Join professional and networking organizations (like IFB Pro) and attend events consistently.
+Join professional and networking organizations and attend events consistently.
 Introduce yourself and be genuinely interested in the people you meet.

 10. Maintain integrity.